discsim/frank/docs/quickstart.rst

 ##########################
 We've run this example using `fit.py`; if you'd like to modify this file, you can get it `here <https://raw.githubusercontent.com/discsim/frankenstein/master/frank/fit.py>`_.
 For an 'under the hood' look at what this script does, see `this tutorial <tutorials/using_frank_as_library.ipynb>`_.
+If you'd like a more qualitative overview of the code (with sound), see `here <https://www.youtube.com/watch?v=xMxsLKQidY4&t=5>`_.

 Perform a fit using the code as a Python module
 -----------------------------------------------

 To interface with the code more directly, you can use it as a module.

 First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable `here <https://github.com/discsim/frank/blob/master/tutorials/AS209_continuum.txt>`_).
+Note that the wrapper functions in ``fit.py`` can do all this for us; we're not using them here just to show how to directly interface with the code's internal classes.

 .. code-block:: python